River Trent: Recreation on the Trent

 Along with other major rivers in the Midlands, the Trent is widely used for recreational activities, both on the water and along its riverbanks.
 The National Watersports Centre at Holme Pierrepont, near Nottingham combines facilities for many of these sports, including rowing, sailing and whitewater canoeing.

-The Trent Valley Way created in 1998 as a long-distance footpath, enables walkers to enjoy the combined attractions of ‘the river’s rich natural heritage and its history as an inland navigation’.
+The Trent Valley Way created in 1998 as a long-distance footpath, enables walkers to enjoy the combined attractions of 'the river's rich natural heritage and its history as an inland navigation'.
 Extended in 2012, the route now runs from Trent Lock in the south through to Alkborough where the river meets the Humber.
 It combines riverside and towpath sections, with other paths to villages and places of interest in the wider valley.

-Historically swimming in the river was popular, in 1770 at Nottingham there were two bathing areas on opposite banks at Trent Bridge which were improved in 1857 with changing sheds and an assistant.
+Swimming in the river was once popular; in 1770 at Nottingham there were two bathing areas on opposite banks at Trent Bridge which were improved in 1857 with changing sheds and an assistant.
 Similar facilities were present in 1870 on the water meadows at Burton-on-Trent, which also had its own swimming club.
 Open water swimming still takes place at locations including Colwick Park Lake adjacent to the river, with its own voluntary lifeguards.
 The first person to swim the entire swimmable length of the Trent was Tom Milner, who swam 139 mi over nine days in July 2015.

 Rowing clubs have existed at Burton, Newark and Nottingham since the mid-1800s, with various regattas taking place between them, both on the river and on the rowing course at the national watersports centre.